Iterated spans and classical topological field theories: Introduction

 \subsection{Lagrangian Correspondences}

 To get a bit closer to the notion of a (non-extended) classical field theory as considered in physics within the framework of TQFTs, we would like to assign to a closed manifold $M$ a stack of fields $\mathcal{F}(M)$ equipped with a \emph{symplectic structure}.
-The span $\mathcal{F}(M) \from \mathcal{F}(X) \to \mathcal{F}(N)$ assigned to a cobordism $X$ from $M$ to $N$ should then be a \emph{Lagrangian correspondence}, i.e. a Lagrangian morphism from $\mathcal{F}(X)$ to $\mathcal{F}(M) \times \overline{\mathcal{F}(N)}$, where $\overline{\mathcal{F}(N)}$ is $\mathcal{F}(N)$ equipped with the negative of its symplectic form.
+The span $\mathcal{F}(M) \from \mathcal{F}(X) \to \mathcal{F}(N)$ assigned to a cobordism $X$ from $M$ to $N$ should then be a \emph{Lagrangian correspondence}, i.e.\ a Lagrangian morphism from $\mathcal{F}(X)$ to $\mathcal{F}(M) \times \overline{\mathcal{F}(N)}$, where $\overline{\mathcal{F}(N)}$ is $\mathcal{F}(N)$ equipped with the negative of its symplectic form.
 In \cite{PTVVShiftedSympl} Pantev, To\"{e}n, Vaqui\'{e} and Vezzosi introduce a theory of symplectic structures on derived algebraic stacks and Lagrangian morphisms between them.
-The final main contribution in this paper is to make use of this to construct \icats{} of symplectic derived stacks and Lagrangian correspondences: \begin{thm} The $n$-symplectic derived Artin\footnote{As in \cite{PTVVShiftedSympl}, we define derived Artin stacks to be geometric derived stacks that are locally of finite presentation.} stacks and the Lagrangian correspondences between them determine a subcategory $\Lag^{n}_{(\infty,1)}$ of $\Span_{1}(\dSt; \mathcal{A}^{2}_{\txt{cl}}[n])$, where $\dSt$ is the \itopos{} of derived stacks over a base field $k$ and $\mathcal{A}^{2}_{\txt{cl}}[n]$ is the derived stack of $n$-shifted closed 2-forms.
+The final main contribution in this paper is to make use of this to construct \icats{} of symplectic derived stacks and Lagrangian correspondences: \begin{thm} The $n$-symplectic derived Artin stacks locally of finite presentation and the Lagrangian correspondences between them determine a subcategory $\Lag^{n}_{(\infty,1)}$ of $\Span_{1}(\dSt; \mathcal{A}^{2}_{\txt{cl}}[n])$, where $\dSt$ is the \itopos{} of derived stacks over a base field $k$ and $\mathcal{A}^{2}_{\txt{cl}}[n]$ is the derived stack of $n$-shifted closed 2-forms.
 Moreover, the \icat{} $\Lag^{n}_{(\infty,1)}$ inherits a symmetric monoidal structure from $\Span_{1}(\dSt; \mathcal{A}^{2}_{\txt{cl}}[n])$ with respect to which all $n$-symplectic derived Artin stacks are dualizable. \end{thm} We will prove this in \S\ref{sec:lag}.
 This result partly generalizes results of Calaque~\cite{CalaqueTFT} from the level of 1-categories to \icats{}.
+Note that the \icat{} $\Lag^{n}_{(\infty,1)}$ can be viewed as a derived algebro-geometric version of Weinstein's symplectic ``category'' \cite{WeinsteinSymplGeom,WeinsteinSymplCat}.

-In a sequel to this paper we intend to extend this by introducing a definition of \emph{iterated} Lagrangian correspondences and using this to construct $(\infty,n)$-categories of symplectic derived stacks.
+In a sequel to this paper, joint with Damien Calaque and Claudia Scheimbauer, we will extend this by introducing a definition of \emph{iterated} Lagrangian correspondences and using this to construct $(\infty,n)$-categories of symplectic derived stacks.